anonaddy/addy.io/source/_articles/subscriptions/duo-and-family-plans.md

 On the [family plan page](https://app.addy.io/settings/family-plan), the owner can see who is on the plan and how many seats are used.

 - **Remove** - the owner can remove a member.
 That person loses Pro access and returns to the **Free** plan.
+Aliases they created on shared family domains keep working for **14 days**, then are deactivated.
 - **Leave** - a member can leave the plan themselves.
-Their account also returns to the **Free** plan.
+Their account also returns to the **Free** plan, with the same **14-day** window for aliases on shared family domains.
 - **Cancel the owner's subscription** - when the Duo or Family subscription ends, the family plan is torn down.
 Remaining members lose Pro access and return to Free (unless they have another paid subscription of their own).
+Sharing on the owner's custom domains also ends, with the same **14-day** grace period for member aliases.

 If you later subscribe again within the usual restore window, see [What happens if I have a subscription but then cancel it?](/faq/#what-happens-if-i-have-a-subscription-but-then-cancel-it) for how Free-plan downgrades and restores work on an individual account.